 Women’s Networking & Mentoring

 Are you a woman in cleantech interested in connecting with other women in the space?
-The CleanTech Alliance is planning a Women’s Networking Series using Lean In’s curriculum that allows for attendees to virtually connect with a mentor in a small group setting.
+The CleanTech Alliance’s Women’s Networking Series is inspired by Lean In’s curriculum to allow for attendees to virtually connect for mentorship, advice, and casual networking.

 To sign up for a Circle, fill out this form